Code-Institute-Submissions/simon-game-1/README.md

    In normal mode the player is asked to try again.
 The sequence will play again as soon as the user closes the alert
 8. A display on the gamefield shows the current level
 8. The game is won once level 20 is completed.
 A pop-up will inform the player that he/she won and the game will be over
-9. The game can be played on different devices; however, it should be played in portrait mode on small devices like mobile phones
+9. The game can be played on different devices with a viewport as small as 320px;

 ### Other possible Features